jcorks/Dynacoe/doc/src/md/shaders.md

 --------

 Dynacoe does not provide any means to connect to `sampler`s.
 Instead, Dynacoe allows you to sample all the textures you've specified in the meshing interface.
-Each time you AddTexture() to an AspectMesh, a unique index refers to that texture.
-Starting at 0, each new texture gets the subsequent index within the AspectMesh.
+Each time you AddTexture() to an Material, a unique index refers to that texture.
+Starting at 0, each new texture gets the subsequent index within the Material.
 ```{.c}

 // Samples the given texture index at the given texture coordinates.